A Guide to help you find your perfect "Second Skin" at Pierotucci - Florence, Italy

 When you read that a size 10 matches a size 44 in European sizes, be aware that you should always (always, always) check the centimeter or inch measurements as well.
 This is especially true when you are looking at handmade or designer models of leather jackets, skirts, pants and even vests, like those found online at Pierotucci.

 The first guideline when purchasing online is to start with some common ground between you and the online size charts in order to guarantee the best possible fit.
 We measure each jacket so our size charts give the actual jacket measurements.
 It is important to understand that the chest measurement of a jacket must be larger than your actual chest measurement to assure a perfect fit.
-Women usually need to add at least 2-3 inches on the chest measurement and men need around 5-6 inches more, depending on whether you want a loose fit or a form-fitting leather jacket.
+Women usually need to add at least 1.5.-2.5 inches (2.5 - 5 cm) on the chest measurement and men need around 5-6 inches (12 - 15 cm)more, depending on whether you want a loose fit or a form-fitting leather jacket.

 How to take your body measurements